nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---

-### Filter recipe by price: `fp {comparator} {price}`
+### Filter recipe by price: `fp COMPARATOR PRICE`

 Filters the recipes in the RecipeBook by price according to the comparator specified.

+Format: `fp COMPARATOR PRICE`

+- *COMPARATOR* can only be `<` or `>`.
+- `<` is used to represent "less than"
+- `>` is used to represent "more than"
-The `comparator` can only be `<` for less than OR `>` for more than.
-The `price` can take on any positive real value as the price of a recipe is determined by cost of all ingredients required.
+- *PRICE* can take on any positive real number
+- The price of a recipe is determined by cost of all ingredients required.

-Format: `fp {comparator} {price}`

-Expected outcome: You should see a list of filtered recipes with price less than $4.50.
+-
 Example:

 The original recipe book: